 I also use psychodynamic insights in my work.
 This means that we may look at what has happened in your life so far, to help us discover WHY you may be feeling/acting/relating to people as you do.
 If you wish, we will then explore more deeply together where these feelings/behaviours originated, and would then use these insights to help you bring about lasting change.

-I may also integrate elements of other counselling methods such as Cognitive Behavioural Therapy, Gestalt, Transactional Analysis, and also Mindfulness techniques into our work as and when I feel these may be helpful to you.
+I may also integrate elements of other counselling methods such as Cognitive Behavioural Therapy, Gestalt, Transactional Analysis, and also Mindfulness techniques into our work as and when we feel these may be helpful to you.

 Training, qualifications & experience

 Advanced Diploma in Counselling, BPS Approved Certificate in Clinical Supervision